mona-jha/Assignment-InVideo/Task_2/README.md

 The DINOV2 model is fine-tuned on a face dataset to create a specialized face embedding model:

 1. We start with a pre-trained DINOV2-small model from Facebook AI Research
-2. Fine-tune it on our face dataset using contrastive learning techniques
+2. Fine-tune it on our face dataset using contrastive learning techniques(CosineEmbeddingLoss).
 3. The resulting encoder maps each face image to a 512-dimensional embedding vector
 4. These embeddings capture essential facial features in a compact representation